Upravit

 }

-When you are finished, save the changes to the index.ts file
+When you're finished, save the changes to the index.ts file.

 Adding style to the code component

-Developers and app makers can define their styling to represent their code components visually using CSS.
-CSS allows the developers to describe the presentation of code components, including style, colors, layouts, and fonts.
+Developers and app makers can define their styling to represent their code components visually by using CSS.
+CSS allows developers to describe the presentation of code components, including style, colors, layouts, and fonts.
 The linear input component's init method creates an input element and sets the class attribute to linearslider.
 The style for the linearslider class is defined in a separate CSS file.
-Additional component resources like CSS files can be included with the code component to support further customizations.
+You can include additional component resources like CSS files with the code component to support further customizations.

 Important

-If your CSS is scoped globally, it will likely break the existing styling of the form or screen where the code component is rendered.
+If your CSS is scoped globally, it likely breaks the existing styling of the form or screen where the code component is rendered.

 1. Create a new css subfolder under the LinearInputControl folder.